 The school provides a morning snack which includes fresh fruits or vegetables, and parents provide a picnic lunch.

 Does my child need to be toilet trained?

 Yes.
 I fully respect that children develop at different paces and may be ready for our school academically and socially while still working on this developmental milestone.
 However, due to the fact that our classes are routinely held outside where bathroom facilities are limited, it is important they are toilet trained before attending WS.

 No. Our school van is equipped with car seats.
 The seats are all federally approved and children are required to be properly secured at all times while the vehicle is moving.

 Does WS provide after school care or extended days?

 After school care will not be provided during the 2018-19 school year, but it may return in the future if there is high demand.

 How often does the class take wilderness trips?

-We travel to nearby wilderness areas 3 times per week.
-On days when we choose not to travel, the children spend time outdoors in our backyard play space.
+We travel to nearby wilderness areas at least two times per week and spend one day in our backyard play space.

 What is The Reggio Emilia Approach?